Understanding International Baccalaureate Credit: What You Need to Know

 IB Exams and College Credit

 This credit can reduce the number of required courses in college, potentially allowing students to graduate earlier or take more advanced classes sooner.
-However, the amount and type of credit awarded vary by institution, making it essential for students and parents to research college policies regarding IB exam scores.
+Credit is often awarded based on the scores students have scored on individual IB exams, and the amount and type of credit awarded vary by institution.
+Additionally, IB credits can sometimes be transferred between institutions, but transfer policies differ, so students should carefully review each college’s guidelines regarding IB credit transfer.

 How Colleges Use IB Scores for Credit